fatemehghanadi/Autism-Classification/README.md

 ## Acknowledgements

-This project is built upon the code from [ fMRI-site-adaptation]() by [Original Author]([link_to_original_author](https://github.com/kundaMwiza/fMRI-site-adaptation)).
+This project is built upon the code from [ fMRI-site-adaptation]() by [Mwiza Kunda]([link_to_original_author](https://github.com/kundaMwiza/fMRI-site-adaptation)).
 I utilized their MIDA and Tangent Pearson Embedding and made modifications to suit the requirements of my project.